Important Information for 2020 Graduates

 High School Transcript – IF YOU REQUESTED A TRANSCRIPT TO BE SENT – you are fine

 IF YOU DID NOT – CONTACT YOUR COUNSELING OFFICE ASAP

 ALL COLLEGES REQUIRE FINAL TRANSCRIPTS

-*Call your college after JUNE 28th to verify they received your high school transcript.
-Final transcripts were sent from PGHS on June 18th.
+*Call your college after JUNE 30th to verify they received your high school transcript.
+Final transcripts will be sent out from PGHS on June 18th.

 Dual Enrollment classes -

 Go to the individual college website.
 We CANNOT send these for you.
 You will not receive credits for the classes unless you send an official transcript

 John Tyler Community College Transcript Request